hatcherq/Light-sensor-car-simulation/README.md

 New mazes are available under walls.md, thinner gaps between walls, wider walls, curved walls

-note: the code needs to be recomplie each time the changes have been made; etc: change wall settings
+ # note: the code needs to be recomplied each time changes been made; etc: change wall formate

 1. Open the terminal: ⌘ + SPACE for Spotlight > terminal > return.